BRCDcomm/pybvcsamples/README.md

     * _ctrl_demo9_: Show notification event streams registered on the Controller.
     * _ctrl_demo10_: Add/remove a NETCONF node to the controller.
     * _ctrl_demo11_: Another example of Add/remove a NETCONF node to the controller.
+    * _ctrl_demo12_: Retrieve and display the configured NETCONF nodes.
+    * _ctrl_demo13_: Retrieve and display the connection status of NETCONF nodes to the controller.
     * _vr_demo1_: Get supported models of vRouter connected to Controller.
     * _vr_demo2_: Get definition of specific model of vRouter connected.
     * _vr_demo3_: Get vRouter configuration.